Elmina Sharks F.C.: History

 Elmina Sharks played two and a half seasons in the Ghana Premier League, finishing mid-table in 2017 and failing to make the playoff stage in 2019, with the 2018 season suspended due to corruption.
 In both the 2019–20 season and 2020–21 season, Benjamin Bernard Boateng finished as the club's top goal scorer.

+2025 Sanctions and Fines

+In March 2025, 5 of the club's officials were fined GHS 10,000 each and banned for the rest of the season.
+They had been found guilty of misconduct during a league match with Swedru All Blacks United FC on February 2025.